 In \S\ref{sdmts} we define a (motivic) $t$-structure $t_l$ for $\dmcs$ as the one that is strictly compatible with the perverse $t$-structure for the $\ql$-\'etale homology (cf. \S2.10 of \cite{beilnmot}).
 We also study the functoriality of this definition.

 In \S\ref{spmts} we reduce the existence of $t_l$ to the case when $S$ is the (spectrum of) a universal domain (of characteristic distinct from $l$).
 Moreover, the existence of $t_l$ over universal domains automatically yields that Chow-weight filtrations and Chow-weight spectral sequences can be lifted from $\shs$ to motives.
-When $S$ is an equicharacteristic scheme, the weight filtration for $\hrtl$ obtained this way is strictly compatible with morphisms.
+When $S$ is a very reasonable scheme, the weight filtration for $\hrtl$ obtained this way is strictly compatible with morphisms.

 In \S\ref{scons} we study certain properties of motives that follow from the {\it niceness} of $t_l$ (i.e. from its transversality with $\wchow$).